Cloud-Computing-E6156-F23-M7/UserAuthentication/README.md

 #To run without docker, simply run the app.py.
 #No need to run SiteMgmt/backend/app.py separately

-# For Running on Docker all 3 Microservices
+# For Running with Docker all 3 Microservices
 ```cd backend```

 ```docker-compose up```